nstjean05/Obsidian-Vault/CMPT 242 (Computing Machine Organization)/Chapter 22 - Building Blocks (Transistors, Gates, And Clocks).md

 - **Case 2: No Voltage Input**
 	- PMOS turns on, as it is not receiving input.
 This connects V$_d$$_d$ to the output, leading to a large electrical output.
 	- NMOS stays off as the voltage input isn't high enough, so the ground remains disconnected, allowing a high output.
-- One interesting note is that due to the way electronic circuits work, it takes fewer transistors to implement the inverse of logical *or* and *and*, so we use *nor*,  *nand*, or *xor* functions.
+- One interesting note is that due to the way electronic circuits work, it takes fewer transistors to implement the inverse of logical *or* and *and*, so we use *nor*,  *nand*, or *XOR* functions.
 	- This makes the inverse circuits cheaper to manufacture.
 ![[Pasted image 20250909105513.png]]
 ## 22.6 - Implementation of a Nand Gate